-The Sax Institute hosts regular events to promote networking, collaboration and learning among health policy makers and researchers.
+The Sax Institute hosts regular events and training courses to promote networking, collaboration and learning among health policy makers and researchers.

 We also list externally run events for your interest.
 Check regularly for upcoming seminars, conferences and training events relevant to health research and policy making.